 The consensus is that for many women, the benefits of HRT can far outweigh the risks, especially when it comes to managing disruptive menopausal symptoms.
 Modern guidelines emphasize starting with the lowest effective dose for the shortest time necessary to achieve your goals, with ongoing conversations about how the treatment is working for you.
 It’s all about finding that sweet spot where you get relief without unnecessary exposure.

-What Major Health Organizations Recommend
+Recommendations from Major Health Organizations

 Leading health organizations now have more specific recommendations based on your individual health history.
 For instance, if you’ve had a hysterectomy, estrogen-only therapy is typically recommended.
 If you still have your uterus, you’ll need a combination of estrogen and progestin to protect the uterine lining.